astral-sh/ruff/docs/configuration.md

       --fix
           Attempt to automatically fix lint violations.
 Use `--no-fix` to disable --fix-suggested
-          Attempt to fix automatic and suggested lint violations.
-Implies `--fix` --show-source
+          Attempt to automatically fix both automatic and suggested lint violations --show-source
           Show violations with source code.
 Use `--no-show-source` to disable --show-fixes